NCAR/geocat-applications/CONTRIBUTING.md

 ### NCL Entry

-NCL entries are pages that explain specifically how to achieve something that was possible in NCL in python, including any algorithmic differences, guidance about the best Python replication for the NCL function in various circumstances, and any other relevant comparisons between the aNCL and Python functionality.
+NCL entries are pages that explain specifically how to achieve something that was possible in NCL in Python, including any algorithmic differences, guidance about the best Python replication for the NCL function in various circumstances, and any other relevant comparisons between the NCL and Python functionality.

 These pages assume that the user has a working knowledge of NCL and are looking for transitional resources for specific functions.
-They also are not intended to be a comprehensive explanation of the python recommendations, but rather a guide for users who are already familiar with the NCL function and are looking for "equivalent" python code.
+They also are not intended to be a comprehensive explanation of the Python recommendations, but rather a guide for users who are already familiar with the NCL function and are looking for "equivalent" Python code.
 Any content that is designed to explain the NCL should be linked instead of included directly, whether that content is in the form of a **Python Entry** on geocat-applications or external resources.